aayzaa/aayzaa/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=aayzaa.aayzaa)

 _Hi, I'm Alex! a Computer Science student 💻 from Barcelona.
-I'm always interested in the backend end of things and I'm an AI enthusiast!_
+I'm always interested in the backend side of things and I'm an AI enthusiast!_

 **About me:**